Survey Finds Widespread 'Moral Distress' Among Veterinarians

 Sometimes, owners elect to have their pets put to sleep because they can't or won't pay for treatment, she says.
 Or the opposite, "where we know in our heart of hearts that there is no hope to save the animal, or that the animal is suffering and the owners have a set of beliefs that make them want to keep going."

-Distress around choices like those is pervasive among vets, Moses and her colleagues found.
-For example, 69 percent said they'd felt moderate to severe distress about not being able to give animals what they thought was the right care.
+Distress around choices such as those is pervasive among vets, Moses and her colleagues found.
+For example, 69 percent said they had felt moderate to severe distress about not being able to give animals what they thought was the right care.
 Almost two-thirds were bothered by inappropriate requests for euthanasia.

 The study's senior author, Cambridge Health Alliance psychiatrist and Harvard bioethicist J. Wesley Boyd, sees a connection between the study's findings and daunting statistics about veterinarians' suicide rates: "My assumption," he says, "is that the findings from our survey are definitely part of, or even the majority of, the reason why veterinarians have higher-than-average suicide rates."